Vizzuality/layer-manager/README.md

 # Layer Manager

-A library to add, remove layer in Leaflet and Google maps.
-Furthermore it provides methods to set opacity, visibility, interaction and more.
+A library to manage the addition, and removal of layers in Leaflet and Cesium maps (Google coming soon).
+Furthermore it provides methods to set opacity, visibility, events and more.

 ## Install